Priyal-2005/Loan-Calculator-App/README.md

 Smart Loan Calculator & Comparison Tool

 ### Project Summary:
-A frontend web app to calculate loan payments, display Monthly Payment Schedule schedules, and compare multiple loan options.
-It helps users visualize interest vs principal and make informed borrowing decisions.
+A responsive frontend web application that calculates loan payments, displays amortization schedules, and allows users to compare multiple loan options.
+The app is designed to assist users in understanding their loan commitments with visual breakdowns and real-time updates.

 ### Features of Your Project:
 * Calculate monthly loan payments based on principal, interest rate, and duration